The Wolfheze Workshops is coming!

 The Wolfheze Workshops is an important meeting of TB policy makers and researchers from the European region.
 It is organized every two years by KNCV Tuberculosis Foundation in collaboration with WHO/Europe and ECDC.
+This year it will be held from 15 to 17 May 2019 in The Hague.
 The first day of the Wolfheze Workshops is also the annual meeting of National TB Control programme managers.
 The Wolfheze Workhops offers an excellent opportunity to stakeholders in national TB programmes to meet with policymakers in WHO and ECDC and to share experience between Western and Eastern Europe and Central Asia.

 The Wolfheze Workhops focuses on management and coordination of TB control efforts in European high TB priority countries and also on TB elimination strategies in low-incidence countries in Western Europe.
 Participants exchange experiences and contribute in development of modern TB control policies during the workshops.
 Several working groups prepare consensus policy documents on specific topics in TB control, based on available scientific evidence and expert opinion, which are discussed and modified during the meeting.